HomePlayer TipsSpacing and Movement - Moving Without the Ball

 The "low" set, with the post player in the weakside low short corner or block area, allows for spacing for cutters and the dribble-drive.
 When the ball is swung and post player is ball-side, he/she can post up.

-4-out 1-in motion offense Low set
+4-out 1-in motion offense Low set 4-out 1-in motion offense High set

-The "high" set, with the post player at the high post, allows for spacing for cutters underneath from the wings, and baseline dribble-penetration.
+The "high" set, with the post player at the high post, allows for spacing for cutting underneath from the wings, and baseline dribble-penetration.
 The high post player is also used for UCLA (high post) screens, "pinch-post" hand-offs, back-screens for perimeter players, ball-screen pick and roll action, and perimeter flare-screens.

 1-4 offense set

-West Coast 1-4 Stack Offense - 1-4 set
+West Coast 1-4 Stack Offense - 1-4 set Horns Offense

-2-3 offense set
+2-3 (Princeton) offense set

 This diagram shows the spacing for the 2-3 offense.